-Start paying close attention to your retirement savings.
-If you can’t bring your plan’s monthly contribution up to your goal immediately, increase it by 1 percent a month.
-Once a year check the performance of your investments and rebalance your portfolio.
+Build a better habit: Start paying close attention to your retirement savings.
+If you can’t significantly increase the monthly contribution you make to your plan immediately, increase it by 1% a month.
+Once a year, check the performance of your investments and rebalance your portfolio.

 3. Not shopping for monthly services

-4. Paying for cable and landline
+4. Paying for cable or a landline phone

+Ditto for your landline telephone.
 If you’re able, drop the landline and use mobile phones only.
-If that seems too radical, refrain from using the service for one month — or a week — while you check out alternatives.
+If that seems too radical, refrain from using the service for one month — or even just a week — while you check out alternatives.